AFL Coleman Medal Winner 2025 Odds – Expert Predictions & Tips

 AFL Coleman Medal Winner 2025

 The Coleman Medal is awarded annually to the player who ends the AFL home and away season with the most goals, and prior to last year had seen three of them in a row headed to Carlton – one to Harry McKay and two to Charlie Curnow.
-Giant Jesse Hogan bucked that trend by taking it out last season, also ending a trend which had see the number booted by the winner grow steadily each year this decade.
+Giant Jesse Hogan bucked that trend by taking it out last season, also ending a trend which had seen the number booted by the winner grow steadily each year this decade.
 He finished the year with 69, comfortably beating Jeremy Cameron with 58 in a relatively low-scoring tally, but we are still firmly in a resurgence of dominant key forwards and there is every chance more than that number will be needed to win it this year.
-AFL betting sites have Hogan and Curnow pegged as the two to beat, but there are plenty of other players in the mix and below, we take a look at the chances of the top handful of them.
+AFL betting sites had Hogan and Curnow pegged as the two men to beat heading into the season, but that quickly changed with injuries to them both on the eve of the season and a couple of others starting the year strongly.
+Below, we take a look at all of the top contenders.

 Nick Larkey (North Melbourne Kangaroos)